Cybersquatting Examples: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 The Anticybersquatting Consumer Protection Act (ACPA) prohibits cybersquatting.
 If you can't reach an agreement for the sale of the domain with the squatter, you can contact lawyers to start a case file.
 Legal proceedings can be long and expensive.
 For that reason, many companies choose to make an agreement directly with the domain owner who has the upper hand in negotiations.

 A cybersquatting victim in the U.S can either sue under the provisions of the Anticybersquatting Consumer Protection Act (ACPA) or use the Internet Corporation of Assigned Names and Numbers (ICANN), which is an arbitration system.
 The ICANN procedure doesn't require an attorney, so it's faster and cheaper than using the ACPA.
+You can also talk to an UpCounsel lawyer specialized in Cybersecurity and Data Privacy.

 How To Use the ICANN Procedure